 What are governments and businesses doing about this?

-- While EPA delays in taking action, top retailers have agreed to phase out their sale of paint strippers containing NMP.
+- While EPA delayed in taking action, top retailers agreed to phase out their sale of paint strippers containing NMP.
 For example, Lowe’s and The Home Depot committed to stop selling paint strippers with NMP in all of their stores (globally) by the end of 2018.
 Walmart agreed to phase out paint strippers with NMP online and in most stores by February 2019.
 Sherwin-Williams has confirmed that it does not carry products with NMP and will continue to keep these paint strippers off its shelves.

 - The European Union has added NMP to its restricted substance list.
 NMP was previously restricted in consumer products including paint strippers several years ago with a concentration limit of 0.3% due to the chemical’s classification as toxic to reproduction.
 To address workplace exposures, in 2018, the European Chemicals Agency issued a regulation restricting the manufacture, use, and sale of all products, including paint strippers, containing NMP in concentrations greater than 0.3% unless certain conditions are met.
-The restriction goes into play May 9, 2020.
+The restriction went into effect May 9, 2020.
 The European Chemicals Agency classifies NMP as a “Substance of Very High Concern” because of its toxicity to reproduction based on developmental toxicity.
 This chemical is also on REACH’s candidate list for authorization, meaning that it could be banned or companies would be required to submit an application to continue using, begin using, or sell this chemical (note this doesn’t apply to imported products).

 What can I do?